 X.4 MMA Overview

-<Volume 2 documents each transaction/content module in isolation.
-This section shows how the transactions/content modules of the profile are combined to address the use cases.>

-<Use Cases are informative, not normative, and “SHALL” language is not allowed in use cases.>
+The MMA profile gives the mechanisms to inform about the planned and actual administration of medications.

 X.4.1 Concepts

-<If needed, this section provides an overview of the concepts that provide necessary background for understanding the profile.
-If not needed, state “Not applicable.”
-For an example of why/how this section may be needed, please see ITI Cross Enterprise Workflow (XDW).>

-<It may be useful in this section, but is not necessary, to provide a short list of the use cases described below and explain why they are different.>
+The use cases in MMA are kept to a small set, focused on the clear functionality profiled: getting medication administration requests, and informing about the administration.

 The use of FHIR is a precursor for distributed applications, to enhanced data exchange using a reliable, common and lightweight technical approach.
 The approach described here may be used in a range of contexts – hospitals, communities, national or regional data exchange – but the starting focus of this profile are: